projectwizards/MerlinProjectMCPB/README.md

 A Swift build of the same bridge ships with Merlin Project for use outside Claude Desktop.
 The two are behavior-identical and are kept in sync; the file headers here name their Swift counterparts.
 Unlike the Swift build, this one holds no App Group entitlement and simply constructs the container path directly, which works for unsandboxed processes.
-Recent macOS versions may ask you once to allow Claude Desktop's node runtime to read another app's group container.

 ## Files